Irautak/CIL_2025/README.md

 To get started locally:

-1. Create a virtual environment (Python 3.12) and install JupyterLab if needed
+1. Create a virtual environment (Python 3.12), install JupyterLab if needed and link this environment to JupyterLab:

    ```bash
    mkdir <env_name>